Dumbo, The Flying Elephant at Walt Disney World

 Toward the end, all of the Dumbo’s will float to the top and circle a few laps before descending back to the ground.

-When Dumbo re-opened in this new location, the ride was extremely busy most of the day.
-So the idea of the play area was to allow guests to have a little fun time instead of standing in line.
+When Dumbo re-opened in this location, the ride was extremely busy most of the day.
+So, the idea of the play area was to allow guests to have a little fun time instead of standing in line.

 These days the wait time for Dumbo, the Flying Elephant, is rarely over 20 minutes.
 Of course, there are always a few exceptions.
 But thankfully, the attraction has a decent capacity with two spinners.